Jmaxtrax/213_Assignment_4/README.md

 3. Create the database.
 4. Use GitHub -  distributed version control (also known as distributed revision control) is a form of version control in which the complete codebase, including its full history, is mirrored on every developer's computer.

+1. [130 points] Submit your project to the Blackboard.
+2. [10 points] Submit a screenshot of the GitHub history.
+3. [5 points] Submit a hyperlink to your GitHub location.